+At each meeting, the requirements are reviewed, actions from the previous one are discussed and new actions are formulated.

 Meeting minutes should follow the GODEX-NWP paradigm of numbering for easy reference.
 This relates minute numbering with requirements table numbering.

 Hosting and the location of the next GODEX-NWP meeting.

 Host Coordinator: